The Shannon-McMillan-Breiman theorem beyond amenable groups: Introduction and statement of main results

 \subsection{The Shannon-McMillan-Breiman theorem}

-The generalization that we propose of the Shannon-McMillan-Breiman theorem concerns mean or pointwise almost everywhere convergence of a sequence of natural {\em information functions} on $X$.
-For a given countable partition $\cP$ with $H(\cP) < \infty$, we set
+The generalization that we propose of the classical Shannon-McMillan-Breiman theorem concerns pointwise almost everywhere convergence of a sequence of natural {\em information functions} on $X$, the space on which $\Gamma$ acts by measure-preserving transformations.
+For a given countable partition $\cP$ of $X$ with $H(\cP) < \infty$, we set

 where we define $\cP(x)$ to be the unique set $A \in \cP$ containing the point $x$ (namely the $\cP$-{\em name of} $x$).
 Note that by definition, we have

 Given an ergodic p.m.p.\@ group action $\Gamma \curvearrowright (X,\lambda)$, and a class-injective cocycle $\alpha : \cR \to \Gamma$ consider the extended relation $\cR^X$ over $X \times Y$.
 For the proof of the Shannon-McMillan-Breiman theorem, we will assume that the extended relation $\cR^X$ is {\em ergodic}.
 Though being a non-trivial assumption on the equivalence relation and the action under consideration, ergodicity of the extension is satisfied in many situations.
 One important example is that of arbitrary ergodic actions of irreducible lattices in connected semisimple Lie groups with finite center.
 In general, a sufficient condition in order to guarantee ergodicity of $\cR^X$ is {\em weak mixing} of the relation $\cR$ over $(Y,\nu)$, as defined in \cite{BN13a}.
 For a more detailed elaboration of these issues, we refer the reader to Section 7.